 Users rapidly learn new patterns found in the forms.
 Once you have a visual style, don’t break the pattern unless the form demands it.

 Avoid hiding the content in grouping devices.
 As I expect the form to collect some data, the user observes each content of the form.
 Visually divided form divides the content into two groups, but the content grouped in a similar style can confuse users.
 Group the related question by placing lines for users to identify the difference between groups.

 Logical Flow/ Order:

-Forms are the way to converse with users, as they fill in the details.
+Forms are a way to converse with users, as they fill in the details.
 Think about it as real human conversation.
-The conversation of forms comes from the questions it asks, any instructions, and the arrangement of form into different topics.
+The conversation of forms comes from the questions it asks, any instructions, and the arrangement of forms into different topics.
 The flow occurs through the format of the questions and their arrangement in the form.

 Even though the right alignment makes a form look good, the most preferred alignment for labels and the text box is the left alignment.